Sakib-lite/FoodishApp/READme.txt

-This is single page modern  application. it was built by tailwindCSS and vanilla javascript
+This is a single page modern  application. it was built by tailwindCSS and vanilla javascript